danielle707/StockX-Predictive-Modeling/readme.md

 ### Anomaly Detection

-Since the target variable is heavily right skewed and positive, taking logrithms would have more robust result in outlier detection.
+Since the target variable is non-negative and heavily right skewed, we would take the logrithm to have more robust results in outlier detection.

 - **Step 1** Train an isolation forest on target value, using decision rules to find out those outliers.